mickfuzz/phd4/_posts/thesis_chapters/2024-6-2-Literature_review.md

 In teaching computing pedagogy the concept of levels of abstraction can be taught to students to help them understand the level of abstraction that they are working at [@statter_teaching_2016; @waite_abstraction_2016; @waite_abstraction_2018-1].
 To quickly review LOA, the levels are Problem, Design, Code, Running the Code.
 And the purpose is, "Levels of abstraction has been interpreted as a hierarchy to enable teachers and learners to describe which level they are working at, rather than as a methodology for programming projects."[@waite_abstraction_2018]

+## PRIMM, Semantic Waves and pushing the abstract

+### PRIMM

+FIND MATERIAL IN OTHER BOOK CHAPTERS

+PRIMM addresses the perceived need for  structured and explicit approach to teaching computing concepts and is particularly aimed at a school setting [@sentance_teaching_2019].

+**PRIMM:** PRIMM stands for Predict, Run, Investigate, Modify and Make.
+This model helps learners adopt coding practices and computational concepts through providing a concrete code example that they run after predicting what it does.
+Learners make changes to the existing code before finally creating code from scratch.
+PRIMM's starting point is students predicting existing code results.
+Asking students to identify target computing concepts in code examples allows teachers to guide students towards key computational thinking process or algorithmic details.
+Thus, PRIMM is well suited to the classroom as starting with prediction of a code allows a whole class of learners to unpack and repack the same set of concepts in a restricted time scale.
+This process that supports formal problem solving, paper-based questions of the GCSE exams.
+The use of code examples and a structured set of varied activities aligns well to UDL principle of representing knowledge in a variety of means.
+For a more detailed summary of the PRIMM approach the Quick Read pedagogy article.[^5]

+Primm based on UMC but developed to highlight abstract concepts and processes via a predict stage.

+In proposing PRIMM Sentence et al  highlights a deficit of exploration based approaches of Papert and constructionism proposed by Grover
+[-@sentance_teaching_2019, p.
+5]

+However, given the importance of explicit instruction of concepts, it seems lacking then that there is no guidance on what  concepts should be best explored via this pedagogy.

+A similar observation can be made of a linked pedagogy that of semantic waves which uses an example of algorithms in one research process but again does not link to an underlying framework of "complex" concepts to illustrate.

+We can turn to the UK curriculum perhaps for guidance.

+THIS COUDL BE PUT BEFORE CT - AND THEN CT IS EXPLPORED AS A FRAMEWORK OF CONCEPTS - THEN A PEDAGOGY

+DEVELOP THIS DEFICIT AND THE ASSUMPTIONS PRESENT IN A CRITICAL WAY ABSTRACT VS CONCRETE

 ### Semantic Profiles and Waves